YannisPantazis/neuroDiME/readme.txt

 REQUIREMENTS
 ------------
-All the requirements are in the conda_requirements and pip_requirements txt files.
+All the requirements are in the requirements txt file.
 To create a new enviornment with the specific requirements just run the commands:
 $ conda create --name <env> python=3.10.4
 $ pip install -r requirements.txt